 How soon will I feel better?

-If the first antidepressant you are prescribed doesn’t work for you, your doctor may recommend you try a different type.
-To avoid interactions between the different antidepressants, you may have to wait a couple of days to 2 weeks before starting your new antidepressant, depending on the medicines used.
-Some people may need to try several different medicines before they find the one that works for them.
+If you think your antidepressant medicine is not working for you, see your doctor.
+Your doctor may recommend increasing the dose.
+If there is still no improvement after a few weeks, you’ll most likely need to try a different antidepressant.
+To avoid interactions between the different antidepressants, you may have to wait a couple of days to 2 weeks before switching to your new antidepressant, depending on the medicines used.
+This is called a ‘washout’ period.
+Some people may need to try several different medicines and doses before they find the one that works for them.

 How long will I have to take antidepressants?